inspec/inspec/docs/inputs.md

 ### Type

-Optional, `String`, one of `String`, `Numeric`, `Regexp`, `Array`, `Hash`, `Boolean`, or `Any`.
-If provided, the value with be checked to see if it is of the corresponding type.
-Note that `Regexp` indicates that the value itself should be a regular expression, not that it should match any particular one.
+Optional, `String`.
+This value must be one of `String`, `Numeric`, `Regexp`, `Array`, `Hash`, `Boolean`, or `Any`.
+If provided, the value of the input will be checked to see if it is of the corresponding type.
+Note that `Regexp` indicates that the input value itself should be a regular expression, not that it should match any particular regular expression.

 Allowed in: DSL, Metadata